Prepare your documents

 - Protective clothing & PPE - safety boots, hi-vis, helmets, masks, gloves (NOT regular clothes)

-- Stationery, printing, postage — not already in Box 22
+- Stationery, printing, postage - not already included above

 - Vehicle parking, congestion charges, tolls - when on business trips (NOT commuting)